 Step 3 — Set Up the Minimum Viable Back Office (Free)

-Step 4 — Pick Your First Growth Channel (and the 30-Day Plan)
+Step 4 — Pick Your First Growth Channel (and a 30-Day Plan)

-Money Models That Work With $0 Upfront (Pros, Cons, and First Steps)
+Money Models That Work With $0 Upfront (Pros, Cons, First Steps)

 Avoid These 7 Common Pitfalls (Fees, Policies, and Scams)